By Robyn Short, President & CEO, Workplace Peace Institute

 Considering the significant benefits of meditation and the need for cultivating a mindful workforce, promoting meditation in the workplace is a sound business investment.
 A workforce that is less stressed will also experience reduced turnover, improved productivity, and increased innovation.

 The future of work is human-centered.
 Meditation is a practice that supports the individual’s ability to thrive, and when people thrive, organizations thrive.
-Join Workplace Peace Institute’s free 21-Day Mindfulness Meditation program and begin to reap the benefits of this transformative practice — personally and professionally.
+Join Workplace Peace Institute’s Mindful Leader online, leadership training course and begin to reap the benefits of this transformative practice — personally and professionally.

 Dr. Robyn Short is the president and CEO of Workplace Peace Institute – an organizational systems design and research firm that is singularly focused on creating workplace cultures where people thrive.
 Workplace Peace Institute supports small to mid-sized businesses in optimizing employee engagement, maximizing organizational productivity, and improving profitability by infusing human security and dignity as foundational attributes of their business model.